Why is Dentistry Important for Pets

 - Chronic pain

 Dental disease can damage the heart, kidneys and liver if left untreated.
 If you notice any of these signs, schedule your dog or cat for a free dental examination today.
-Call us anytime at (623)594-6758 to schedule your free visit.
+Call us anytime at (623)594-6758 to schedule an exam.
 Your fur baby will thank you later!

 Why Anesthesia is Used for Dental Procedures